MichaIng/DietPi-Docs/docs/software/gaming.md

 === "Personal Note"

-    Tyrian (OpenTyrian) if not the best game in the world, is the best topdown shooter/scroller game ever created.
+    Tyrian (OpenTyrian) if not the best game in the world, is the best top down shooter/scroller game ever created.
     OpenTyrian is best experienced by using a mouse and the Enter key to change rear fire mode.
-    Its old, retro, and a classic etc, but i doubt you'll to find a recent and similar game thats anywhere close to OpenTyrian addictiveness.
+    Its old, retro, and a classic etc, but I doubt you will to find a recent and similar game that is anywhere close to OpenTyrian addictiveness.

 ## Cuberite - Fast Minecraft server with web interface